chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 Now be a good lad and prove you can do one thing right: Stay on this rock and wait for your surprise.
 ```

-One was temptation onto a guilty criminal, while the other was deception onto an innocent victim.
+The first was temptation onto a guilty criminal, while the second was deception onto an innocent victim.
 Simba even tries to be culpable ("I'll still act surprised"), but Scar denies him any real accountability for what happens next.
-This earlier dialogue was surely (re)written and emphasized to go along with the climactic line: "You killed him!
+This dialogue was surely (re)written in order to have Simba's climactic heroic line: "You killed him!
 All this time, I hated myself -- when you're the one who did it!"

-But as we discussed, I think it could be done better: let's make Simba guilty.
+But as we discussed, I think that's the wrong foot to end on.
+Let's start on a better foot: let's make Simba *guilty*.

 ```screenplay
 SEQ.
 10 (STAMPEDE/MUFASA'S DEATH)